bbalakriz/fire-saver-ml-app/README.md

 ### 5. Deploy event-consumer-app

-Edit `fai-event-emitter.yaml` and set the value for the following environment variables
+Edit `fai-event-emitter.yaml` and set the value for the following environment variables:

 1. `KAFKA_BOOTSTRAP_SERVERS` to the Kafka instance created in step 3
 2. `CLIENT_ID` and `CLIENT_SECRET` to the values from the service account created in step 3